 Dr. Smith graduated from National College of Chiropractic in Lombard, Illinois.
 While there, she spent weekends attending post-graduate technique seminars, sports, orthopedic and nutrition courses.
 Dr. Smith uses several techniques in her practice including Sacral-Occipital Technique, Applied Kinesiology, Activator, and Diversified.
 She seeks to improve spinal function by manual techniques, instrument adjusting or even body positioning – especially for those patients that are particularly tender.

 Dr. Jane has a focus on helping others live their lives to their fullest potential, naturally without drugs or surgery.
 Her mission is to improve the vitality of each patient she sees from infants to the very old.
 She is an expert in helping people to optimize their lifestyle for the best health possible.
 Dr. Jane emphasizes health promotion and prevention of disease.
-She is a Certified Food & Spirit Practitioner and she is currently on track for certification in Functional Medicine through IFM (Institute for Functional Medicine), which trains practitioners to address the underlying cause of disease.
+She is an Institute for Functional Medicine (IFM) Certified Practitioner which trains practitioners to address the underlying cause of disease.
 She is also a Certified Food & Spirit Practitioner.

-Dr. Jane Smith is currently on track for certification in Functional Medicine through IFM (Institute for Functional Medicine), which trains practitioners to address the underlying cause of disease.
+Dr. Jane Smith is an Institute for Functional Medicine (IFM) Certified Practitioner.
+IFM trains practitioners to address the underlying cause of disease.
 Functional medicine is an evolution in the practice of medicine that better addresses the healthcare needs of the 21st century.
 By shifting the traditional disease-centered focus of medical practice to a more patient-centered approach, functional medicine addresses the whole person, not just an isolated set of symptoms.
 Functional medicine practitioners spend time with their patients, listening to their histories and looking at the interactions among genetic, environmental, and lifestyle factors that can influence long-term health and complex, chronic disease.
 In this way, functional medicine supports the unique expression of health and vitality for each individual.

 Dr. Jane has completed training in this program that combines 21st century science with the centuries-old wisdom of ancient medicine in a systematic, seamless way.
 The Food and Spirit approach integrates physiology, psychology, eating and living techniques into the therapeutic encounter with clients in an organized framework without short-cutting credibility.